Janderson (footballer, born February 1999)

-Janderson Santos de Souza (born 26 February 1999 in Barreiras), simply known as Janderson, is a Brazilian professional footballer who plays as a forward for Remo, on loan from Ceará.
+Janderson Santos de Souza (born 26 February 1999 in Barreiras), simply known as Janderson, is a Brazilian professional footballer who plays as a forward for Vila Nova.

 Club career

 Joinville

 Janderson made his league debut against Cruzeiro on 21 March 2017.
 He was part of the youth squad from 2016 until August 2018, when he was loaned to Corinthians.

 Corinthians

 After good performances at the 2019 Copa São Paulo de Futebol Júnior, Corinthians reached a deal to sign him officially.
 He made his professional debut in a 2019 Campeonato Brasileiro Série A home match against Chapecoense on May 1.
 Janderson went on to score his first goal on October 16 against Goiás.

 Atlético Goianiense

 Janderson made his league debut against Ceará on 30 August 2020.
 He scored his first league goal against RB Bragantino on 11 October 2020, scoring in the 28th minute.

 Grêmio

 Janderson made his league debut against EC São José on 2 February 2022.
 He scored his first league goal against Guarany on 6 February 2022, scoring in the 3rd minute.